-- It ranks Thailand 25th in the world for the soundness of its banks, while it rates the country reasonably highly for domestic credit to the private sector, market capitalisation as a percentage of GDP and the financing of SMEs.
+- It ranks Thailand 28th in the world for the soundness of its banks, while it rates the country in the top 20 for domestic credit to the private sector and market capitalisation as a percentage of GDP.

 - Thailand has good business infrastructure, an efficient workforce and a strong legal environment.
 The government is pro-business, although there is some political instability.

 - Thailand has foreign-exchange controls.
 There are no restrictions on the import of foreign currency, but it must be exchanged into Thai baht or deposited in a foreign currency account with an authorised bank within 360 days.
 Proceeds of more than USD50,000 from exports and certain other transactions must be repatriated within 360 days from the date of the export or the receipt of payment.
 The Bank of Thailand is continuing to relax foreign exchange regulation, and has reduced the supporting documents required for outward remittance and eased restrictions on the daily THB300 million limit imposed on non-resident THB accounts.

 - There are 19 commercial banks in Thailand, and 11 branches of foreign banks.
 A further 46 banks have representative offices in Thailand.

 - Thailand's foreign-exchange market has an average daily turnover of USD14.42 billion, accounting for 0.2% of global turnover (Bank for International Settlements Triennial Central Bank Survey 2019).

 - Thailand's debt market has both government and corporate bonds available, although it is dominated by government bonds.
 The local currency bond market had a total value of THB13,169 billion at the end of March 2020.